Calculus 2

 Learning outcomes

-• know how to use appropriate technology to solve problems applying calculus techniques.
+• Students will develop proficiency in using appropriate technology to solve problems applying calculus techniques.

 Academic integrity